 (3-0) 3 credits.
-Prerequisite: MATH 102 or MATH 115 or MATH 121 or MATH 123 or permission of instructor.
-Corequisite PHYS 111L This is the first course in a two (2) semester algebra-level sequence, covering fundamental concepts of physics.
+Prerequisite: MATH 102 or MATH 123 or permission of instructor.
+This is the first course in a two (2) semester algebra-level sequence, covering fundamental concepts of physics.
 This sequence is appropriate for pre-professional majors requiring two (2) semesters of physics.
 Topics include classical mechanics, thermodynamics, and waves.
-Credit will not be allowed in both PHYS 111-113 and PHYS 211-213.
+SDSM&T covers classical mechanics only.
 May not be used for credit toward an engineering or science degree (except Interdisciplinary Science, Geology (Paleontology emphasis), Applied Chemistry, and Associate of Arts).